+Hardball – Chicago Sports – Blogs.
 The MLB has scheduled the two playoff games between the Cubs and the Diamondbacks played in Arizona for a 9:30 PM Central first pitch.
 Great idea.
 That way no one will watch it AND the scores, in all likelihood, will be in too late for the early newspapers.
 Way … Continue reading

 As seen on a magazine rack at Miami International Airport.